-Negotiations with the Norwegian Government to achieve a better solution, that does not involve demolition but rather integration of the Y-block in the future Government Quarter of Oslo.
+It is desired to have further negotiations with the Norwegian Government to achieve a better solution that does not involve demolition but rather integration of the Y-block in the future Government Quarter of Oslo.

-There is already media attention to the matter, further international media attention is desirable.
+There is already media attention to the matter.
+Further international media attention is desirable.

-The public opinion in Norway is divided, with strong feelings involved.
-A deeper public understanding of the international significance involved and threat to international heritage values by a demolition.
+The public opinion in Norway is mostly favourable to preservation, with strong feelings involved.
+A deeper public understanding of the international significance involved and threat to international heritage values by a demolition would be helpful.